Rate my experience

 If you’re not a smoker, check your policy schedule to ensure your smoking status is correct.
 You can also check your smoking status in My Resolution Life.

-If you have stopped smoking or using nicotine replacement products and haven’t smoked any other substance, including vaping for more than 12 months, and have no illnesses caused or made worse by your smoking habits, you can be reassessed as a non-smoker.
+If you have stopped smoking or using nicotine replacement products and haven’t smoked any other substance, including vaping for more than 12 months, and have no illnesses caused or made worse by your smoking habits, you can apply to be reassessed as a non-smoker.

 You can find the Digital Non-Smoker Declaration form here.